-Not sure what “Royalty-Free” means or how can you safely use royalty-free music in your project?
+Not sure what “Royalty Free” means or how can you safely use royalty-free music in your project?

-In this post I am going to introduce you to the royalty-free music concept and to explain in what cases you can safely use royalty-free music in commercial and non-commercial videos, games, and other media projects.
+In this post I am going to introduce you to the royalty-free music concept and to explain in what cases you can safely use royalty free music in commercial and non-commercial videos, games, and other media projects.

-What Royalty-Free means?
+What royalty free means?

-According to Wikipedia, Royalty-Free refers to the right to use copyrighted material (music in our case) without the need to pay royalties or license fees for each use or per volume sold, or certain time period of use or sales.
+According to Wikipedia, Royalty free refers to the right to use copyrighted material (music in our case) without the need to pay royalties or license fees for each use or per volume sold, or certain time period of use or sales.

 How small business owners and freelance video producers can benefit from royalty-free music?

 First, you will need to secure the permission to use the music, which is commonly achieved by obtaining the sync and master licenses.
-Then, once your project goes live, you will need to remit royalties (sometimes called the backend) either each time your video is broadcasted or for a specific timeframe.
+Then, once your project goes live, you (or your broadcaster) will need to remit the royalties (sometimes called the backend) either each time your video is broadcasted or for a specific timeframe.